Survey of Information Encoding Techniques for DNA: Initial Approaches

-For their experiments, two iDNA sequences, one for each sentence encoded, were used with lengths of 232 and 247 nucleotides respectively.
-The iDNA sequences used are too long for commercial synthesis and were therefore constructed from overlapping short oligonucleotides.
-Still, for the sake of analysing the information density, we assume iDNA sequences of 232 and 247 nucleotides length.
-The PPK contains forward and reverse primers of 20 nucleotides each, the two sequencing primers of each iDNA sequence each of 20 nucleotides length and two spacers with 4 nucleotides each, totalling for 88 nucleotides.
-Factoring in the length of the PPK, this approach encodes results in 1.06 nucleotides per bit.
+For their experiments, two iDNA sequences were used (one for each sentence encoded), with lengths of 232 and 247 nucleotides, respectively.
+For the sake of analysing the information density, we assume iDNA sequences of 232 and 247 nucleotides.
+The PPK contains forward and reverse primers of 20 nucleotides each, the two sequencing primers of each iDNA sequence each of 20 nucleotides length and two spacers with 4 nucleotides each, totaling 88 nucleotides.
+Factoring in the length of the PPK, this approach encodes to a final, overall information density of 0.94 b/nt.